 All requests for readmission must be made no later than two months prior to the first day of the semester in which readmission is requested.
-The Undergraduate Program Committee (UPC) is responsible for overseeing all readmissions to the School of Nursing.
-A student who left in good standing and is seeking readmission must complete and submit an readmission application showing the expected entry point to the RN-BSN Program Admissions Coordinator.
-The RN-BSN Program

-Admission Coordinator will notify the Chair of the UPC of the request for readmission along with providing the most current transcript, and a summary of the circumstances of the student's withdrawal, if known.
-A student who left with a record not in good standing because of withdrawal for academic or disciplinary causes must complete and submit a readmission application to the RN-BSN Program Admissions Coordinator along with a letter explaining the circumstances resulting in the withdraw and the plan to improve or correct performance, if offered readmission.
-The RN-BSN Program Admissions Coordinator will forward the application, the letter, and any available academic records including the most recent transcript to the Chair of the UPC.
-The UPC at the next scheduled meeting shall review all such requests and may take one of the following actions regarding readmission of a student:
+The Non-Traditional Undergraduate (NTUG) Council is responsible for overseeing requests for all readmissions to the RN to BSN Program.
+A student who left in good standing and is seeking readmission must complete and submit an readmission application showing the expected entry point to a Student Affairs Coordinator.
+The Student Affairs Coordinator will notify the Chair of the NTUG Council of the request for readmission along with providing the most current transcript, and a summary of the circumstances of the student's withdrawal. if known.
+A student who left with a record not in good standing because of withdrawal for academic or disciplinary causes must complete and submit a readmission application to the Student Affairs Coordinator along with a letter explaining the circumstances resulting in the withdraw and the plan to improve or correct performance, if offered readmission.
+The Student Affairs Coordinator will forward the application, the letter, and any available academic records including the most recent transcript to the Chair of the NTUG Council.
+At the next scheduled meeting, the NTUG Council shall review all such requests and may take one of the following actions regarding readmission of a student: